syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ## UI Selection
 The control has different selection modes to perform selection operations as listed as follows:

-*	None: Allows disabling selection.
+*	None: Disables selection.
-*	One: Allows selecting single item only.
-When clicking on the selected item, selection not will not be cleared.
-This is the default value for `SfListView.SelectionMode`.
+*	One: Selects single item.
+When clicking the selected item, selection will not be cleared.
+This is the default value of the `SfListView.SelectionMode`.
-*	MultiSimple: Allows selecting more than one item.
-Selection is not cleared when selecting more than one items.
-When clicking on the selected item, selection gets cleared.
+*	MultiSimple: Selects more than one item.
+Selection is not cleared when selecting more than one item.
+When clicking the selected item, the selection gets cleared.
-*	MultiExtended: Allows selecting more than one item by select and drag items.
-Also, we can select multiple items by tap and hold Ctrl key and select items.
+*	MultiExtended: Selects more than one item by dragging the items.
+You can also select multiple items by holding the Ctrl key.

 {% tabs %}
 {% highlight c# %}